How do I keep students from exiting KinderTEK in the middle of a session?

 - Young children can use KinderTEK for fun exposure to - or practice with – early mathematics

-- Children can work independently or in small groups
+- Children can work independently

 What if my school or district enrolls in KinderTEK Pro after my students have used KinderTEK Basic?
 Can we preserve their learning progress?